Skip to main content

 From worrisome chemicals to nasty parasites, allowing your dog to snack on grass is a risky behavior you want to prevent.
 Here are a few tips that can help:

-If you suspect your dog has pica, or he has frequent stomach issues, you’ll want to talk to your vet to solve the problem.
-Fortunately, most dogs respond well to treat-based distractions or training, so putting a stop to your dog’s unwanted snacking shouldn’t require too much time or effort.
+If you suspect your dog has pica or has frequent stomach issues, you’ll want to talk to your vet to solve the problem.
+Fortunately, most dogs respond well to treat-based distractions or training, so stopping your dog’s unwanted snacking shouldn’t require too much time or effort.

 Mary Johnson